kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-consumer/README.md

-# KumuluzEE Streaming Kafka &mdash; consume Kafka messages
+# KumuluzEE Event Streaming with Kafka &mdash; consume Kafka messages

 > Develop a REST service that consumes Kafka messages of selected topic

-The objective of this sample is to show how to consume Kafka messages.
+The objective of this sample is to show how to consume Kafka messages using KumuluzEE Event Streaming extension.
 The tutorial will guide you through all the necessary steps.
-You will add KumuluzEE dependencies into pom .xml.
-You will develop a simple annotated method, which uses KumuluzEE Kafka extension for consuming messages.
+You will add KumuluzEE dependencies into pom.xml.
+You will develop a simple annotated method, which uses the KumuluzEE Event Streaming Kafka extension for consuming messages.
 Required knowledge: basic familiarity with Apache Kafka.

 ## Requirements